 Reality: Choosing the most skilled and experienced provider – an oral surgeon – who uses top-quality materials and equipment to perform your dental implant procedure is the best way to ensure optimal results.
 While offers from discount dental implant centers or dental tourism outfits may seem tempting, dental implants are one area in which you’re quite likely to get exactly what you pay for.
 Often, these discounts are made possible by cutting corners, such as using inexperienced staff, poor quality materials or outdated equipment, all of which can lead to substandard results and greater risk of complications.

 Myth: Dental Implants Are Just For Young Patients With Perfect Health

 Reality: While you can be too young for dental implants, since they aren’t a good option until jaw growth is complete, you can’t be too old.
 In fact, dental patients in their 90s have been successfully treated with dental implants.
 You don’t have to be in perfect health either.
 While conditions like active gum disease, bleeding disorders or uncontrolled diabetes or hypertension may pose a problem, most health issues, so long as they are treated and controlled, do not disqualify patients as dental implant candidates.

-While this covers the most common myths about dental implants in Washington DC, there are plenty of others out there.
-The best way to get accurate information based upon the particulars of your situation is to consult with a Washington DC oral surgeon.
+While this covers the most common myths about dental implants there are plenty of others out there.
+The best way to get accurate information based upon the particulars of your situation is to consult with an oral surgeon.

-Learn the questions you need to be asking about dental implants in Washington DC, download our ebook:
+Learn the questions you need to be asking about dental implants, download our ebook: